 Thrillers about personal redemption, botched kidnaps and flawed heroes are nothing revolutionary, but when they are executed with such aplomb they certainly stand out from the crowded field.
 Lam builds a particular Hong Kong world for the story, using Cheung Man Po and Tse Chung-To’s exceptional cinematography to emphasis the grit, grime and constant industrialisation of the surroundings – a long way from the usual travelogue shots of The Peak glistening in the mid-morning sun.
 The environment of ‘Beast Stalker’ is what gives its familiar elements new life and suddenly the clichés become important components in the production’s power.

 Much will be said of Nick Cheung’s award-winning performance as stoic killer Hung whose inner-demons are ingeniously revealed as the story evolves.
-Rightfully so: after such a long time wallowing in the role of ‘The Next Chow Sing-Chi’ – something he patently never was despite many directors’ intentions – he is building a canon of accomplished performances that have now reached their critical apex.
+Rightfully so: after such a long time wallowing in the role of ‘The Next Stephen Chow’ – something he patently never was despite many directors’ intentions – he is building a canon of accomplished performances that have now reached their critical apex.
 Nicholas Tse, however, has been strangely absent from the commendation and as the equally troubled Tong this is probably one of the roles he’ll be most encouraged to see in his portfolio.
 With the acclaim showered on ‘Beast Stalker’ and its cast and crew, this must be a definitive turning point in the varied careers of Lam, Cheung and Tse – let us hope so anyway.

 Not just one of the best thrillers to emerge from Hong Kong in a good few years, but also as good as many that have been released throughout Asia over the artistically-rich 21st century, ‘Beast Stalker’ is flicker of hope in an industry that has slowly been invaded by its imitators.
 Though the film is slick, an opulent budget is not what makes it so involving – it is the intelligence behind the camera and the performances in front of it.
 These are the elements that should push Hong Kong cinema onwards through this difficult phase.